 - Magic Wands (OK the Sonic isn’t technically a magic wand, but see my thoughts on Battlefield / Rings of Akhaten)

 - Other psychic powers.

-It has lots of pseudo-science, and some of this is just MacGuffins for various stories.
+Doctor Who has lots of pseudo-science, and while some of these are just MacGuffins for various stories.
 It also abuses science in many ways, and one of these is the glib use of the term energy.
 Let me go all exposition.

 Let’s point at the wiki definition of energy, and let me give my summary: